wujenny15/wujenny15/README.md

 😄 I travelled to over 15 countries to get a better understanding of different cultures.

-🌿 When I am not working and learning, I am playing board games and training my kitty 😸 to sitand shake paw 👋.
+🌿 When I am not working and learning, I am playing board games and training my kitty 😸 to sit and shake paw 👋.